 From our recreation services to the Youth Water Academy and free tours of our facilities, OWASA wants to help you learn about our most vital resource – and have fun while doing so.

-As a community-owned utility, our goal is to reliably provide you with high-quality water, wastewater and reclaimed-water services through responsible and creative stewardship of the resources we manage.
+We are a community-owned utility providing our customers high quality water, wastewater, and reclaimed water services through responsible and creative stewardship of the resources we manage.

 OWASA’s core values drive our mission, and the entire OWASA team strives to fulfill them every day.

 We provide high-quality drinking water to you through effective management and operation of our water supply, distribution and treatment systems.